sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

        - ``p`` -- prime integer (default: 2); coprime with ``n``

    The OUTPUT block describes the expected output.
-It is required if the one-sentence description of the function does not suffice.
-This is usually the case when the output consists of several items.
+This is required if the one-sentence description of the function needs more explanation.

-   An example of single item output:

    .. code-block:: none

-       OUTPUT:

-       - the plaintext resulting from decrypting the ciphertext ``C``
+       OUTPUT: the plaintext decrypted from the ciphertext ``C``

-   An example of several items output:
+   It is often the case that the output consists of several items.

    .. code-block:: none

-       OUTPUT:
+       OUTPUT: a tuple of

        - the reduced echelon form `H` of the matrix `A`

        - the transformation matrix `U` such that `UA = H`

-   For single item output, you may prefer this alternative style:
+   You are recommended to be verbose enough for complicated outputs.

    .. code-block:: none

-       OUTPUT: the plaintext resulting from decrypting the ciphertext ``C``
+       OUTPUT:

+       The decomposition of the free module on which this matrix `A` acts from the right (i.e., the action is `x` goes to `xA`), along with whether this matrix acts irreducibly on each factor.
+The factors are guaranteed to be sorted in the same way as the corresponding factors of the characteristic polynomial.

 -  An **EXAMPLES** block for examples.
 This is not optional.